SummaryRead the full fact sheet

 - Emergency department of your nearest hospital

 - Tel. – for 24-hour confidential drug and alcohol telephone counselling, information and referral.
 Free overdose training and naloxone from a health service is also available

-- Family Drug Help Tel.
-1300 660 068 – for information and support for people concerned about a relative or friend using drugs
+- Tel. – for information and support for people concerned about a relative or friend using drugs